BowMonk/valoCV/README.md

 #### Datasets
+Each dataset comes with a training set, validation set, and testing set.
+The images are provided in JPEG format, while the labels for each set are stored in separate text files.

+The label format is as follows:

+`2 0.234375 0.47716346153846156 0.03125 0.040865384615384616`

+`1 0.2644230769230769 0.5685096153846154 0.08173076923076923 0.11298076923076923`

+Here, the first integer indicates the class, and the rest of the numbers represent the coordinates of the bounding box.
+Each label set thus provides crucial information for the models to correctly identify and locate the objects within the images. the first integer represents the class and the rest of the coordinates of the bounding box.

 Do note that all these datasets contain different labels with different quality of images.
-Here are some random examples of all 3 datasets that was used to train Yolo
+Here are some random examples of all 3 datasets.

 <h2 align="center">Dataset 1</h2>
 <div align="center">